-8.2 On the water, the race committee may make courtesy broadcasts to competitors on VHF radio Channel 72.
+8.2 On the water, the Race Committee may make courtesy broadcasts to competitors on VHF radio Channel 72.

 8.3 While racing, no broadcast or data communication from the competitors is allowed except for safety reasons or to notify the race committee.
 A boat shall not receive voice or data communication that is not available to all boats.